veevelder/quick-combat/README.md

 Other Systems are planned for experience tracking support in the future, as of now DND5E is the only system that is supported.

-Adds a Hotkey to quickly add PCs, and NPCs to the combat tracker, roll their initiatives, and start combat.
+Adds two Hotkeys to quickly add PCs, and NPCs to the combat tracker, roll their initiatives, and start combat.
+The other hotkey will do the same but not start the combat playlist.

 This module has been tested with the D&D 5E system.
 Plan is to make it available to other systems in the future.
 For other systems, everything except the Experience tracking should work, but this has not been tested yet.